Contemporary house with glass facade and garden, top 10 3d visualization studio portfolios 2026

 4. Beauty & The Bit (Spain)

-Don’t let the playful name of this Barcelona studio fool you.
 They create stunning 3D product visualizations for cosmetics, fashion, and luxury goods.
 Imagine liquid pouring into a perfume bottle with such precise subsurface scattering that you can almost smell it.

 Their 3D visualizer portfolio showcases technical details such as shader networks, lighting setups, and render times.
 These details appeal to art directors and in-house teams who need to replicate high-quality work.
 As a bonus, they offer portfolio audits for brands, a unique service that establishes them as consultants rather than just vendors.